FAK1776/mygeargarage2/README.md

 - **Gear Management**
   - Add and manage musical instruments and equipment
-  - Upload and manage gear photos
+  - Upload and manage multiple gear photos with gallery view
   - Track detailed specifications and history
   - Organize gear by status (Own, Want, Sold)
   - Load sample data for testing and demonstration